Disclosures on the principles applied in the annual financial statements

 Cash and cash equivalents

-Cash and cash equivalents include cash on hand, postal and bank account balances and time deposits with an original term of up to three months, which are measured at nominal value.
+Cash and cash equivalents include cash on hand, postal and bank account balances and time deposits with an original term of approximately three months, which are measured at nominal value.

 Trade accounts receivable